Economic and Political Overview

 Ministry of Finance

-Ministry of Investments and Foreign Trade
+Ministry of Investment, Industry and Trade

 Statistical Office